mstaack/quasar-layouts/README.md

 quasar new l layout-name
 ```

-1) Add the new layout to the routes file.
+> Make sure yu add the new layout to the routes file.
-2) Add an item to the context menu on the page to navigate to the new layout.
-3) Have fun!

 Don't forget to add componets you use to the `quasar.conf.js` file if they are not already there.